iron-fish/website/docs/rpc.md

 ### `peer/getPeers`

-Gets peer from the node's peer network
+Gets (and optionally streams) peers from the node's peer network

 #### Request